Inflectra/rapise-documentation/docs/RVL/Maps.md

     | End  |          |                        |        |           |           |            |

-When a `Columns` Map is used in the Loop, then the iteration is performed through the columns and addresses the rows by name within the loop.
-I.e. the 1st iteration chooses 1st column, 2nd goes to 2nd column and so on.
+When a `Columns` Map is used in a Loop, the iteration is performed through the columns, and the rows are addressed by name within the loop.
+I.e., the first iteration chooses the first column, the second iteration chooses the second column, and so on.

 ### Table Map

-A Table map has both columns and rows named.
+A `Table` map has both named columns and named rows.

 | Flow  | Type     | Object        | Action   | ParamName | ParamType | ParamValue |
 | ----- | -------- | ------------- | -------- | --------- | --------- | ---------- |